There’s a reason why the abuser in a relationship can be smaller and physically weaker than the victim.

 Abusive women are perhaps more dangerous than abusive men because they CAN’T rely on their natural physical strength to overpower their victim.

 They are more likely to use a gun or knife.
-I’ve seen two ID Channel episodes in which the female killer used a baseball bat.
+I’ve seen three ID Channel episodes in which the female killer used a baseball bat.

 Whereas, the abusive man frequently attempts to murder his wife or girlfriend via bare-hand strangulation.